diva-exchange/i2p/README.md

 If you are experienced and looking for an I2P-only container - go for the docker imaged tagged as "latest".
 You get the latest stable i2pd (C++ version) release.
 Lean & fast.

-The containers do contain the "dnscrypt-proxy" package to prevent DNS leaks.

 A great tutorial, including "How to setup your system", is found here: [Introduction to “I2P”](https://www.diva.exchange/en/privacy/introduction-to-i2p-your-own-internet-secure-private-and-free/).

 ## Entry-Level Experience - I2P & Onion: Private Browsing